Hi, I’m Caroline.

 That’s when I realised the major parties are not serving the interests of our community and the system is rigged towards big corporate and mining interests.
 I also realised I needed to get involved politically, and have since participated in numerous climate change conferences and events – both as a speaker and attendee – and furthered my education by completing a Master in Environmental Management and Development at ANU.

-As a female expert in the field of climate change policy, I have experienced first-hand gender inequality in the workplace.
-I have had to fight against the systemic misogyny in the workplace, pushing back on not being taken seriously and being referred to as ‘sweetheart’.
+As a female expert in the field of climate change policy, I have experienced first-hand gender inequality in a previous workplace.
+I have had to fight against the systemic misogyny, pushing back on not being taken seriously and being referred to as ‘sweetheart’.

 Inequality for women isn’t just confined to the workplace.
 As your MP for Perth, I would advocate on key issues that impact all women, like domestic violence and the gender pay gap.